hashicorp/vagrant/docs/commands.md

 you could use ssh directly, but using `vagrant ssh` means you don't have to remember the login information or what port ssh is forwarded to from your box.
 To learn more about those settings see the section on the [Vagrantfile](/docs/vagrantfile.html).
 If you're box is booted simply run `vagrant ssh` from the root of your project directory.

+<a name="vagrant-ssh-config"> </a>
+## vagrant ssh-config

+Although Vagrant provides direct access to SSH with the created environment via `vagrant ssh`, its sometimes useful to be able to access the environment via a tool such as SCP or git, which requires an entry in `.ssh/config`. `vagrant ssh-config` outputs a valid entry for `.ssh/config` which can simply be appended to the file.
+Example output:

+{% highlight bash %}
+$ vagrant ssh-config
+Host vagrant
+  HostName localhost
+  User vagrant
+  Port 2222
+  UserKnownHostsFile /dev/null
+  StrictHostKeyChecking no
+  IdentityFile /opt/local/lib/ruby/gems/1.8/gems/vagrant-0.3.0/keys/vagrant
+{% endhighlight %}

+Then, after putting this entry into my `.ssh/config`, I could do something like the following, to show a single example:

+{% highlight bash %}
+$ scp vagrant:/vagrant/my_file.txt ~/Desktop/my_file.txt
+{% endhighlight %}

 <a name="vagrant-status"> </a>
 ## vagrant status